Telefonica/latch-plugin-prestashop/README.md

-﻿#LATCH INSTALLATION GUIDE FOR PRESTASHOP
+﻿#LATCH INSTALLATION GUIDE FOR PRESTASHOP 1.5

 ##PREREQUISITES
- * Prestashop version 1.5 or later.
+ * Prestashop version 1.5 or later. **The plugin does NOT work with Prestashop v1.6!**

  * Curl extensions active in PHP (uncomment **"extension=php_curl.dll"** or"** extension=curl.so"** in Windows or Linux php.ini respectively.